Avodart, 0.5 mg capsules 90 pcs

 Overdose

-When dutasteride was administered up to 40 mg/day once (80 times the therapeutic dose) for 7 days, no significant side effects were observed.
-In a clinical study, patients received dutasteride at a dose of 5 mg daily for 6 months, with no additional side effects to those observed with 0.5 mg dutasteride.
+When prescribing dutasteride up to 40 mg/day once (80 times higher than the therapeutic dose) for 7 days, no significant side effects were observed.
+In clinical studies, patients received dutasteride at a dose of 5 mg daily for 6 months, and no additional side effects were found compared to those observed when taking 0.5 mg of dutasteride.

-Treatment: symptomatic and supportive, as there is no specific antidote for dutasteride.
+Treatment: symptomatic and supportive, because There is no specific antidote for dutasteride.

 ---|---|